 - An episode of DuckTales (1987) features Magica DeSpell casting a fear cloud over the McDuck mansion which causes the inhabitants to experience what they fear most.

 - The Fear creature from Extreme Ghostbusters.

-- The Shadow of Fear from Xiaolin Showdown is a rare form of both Type 1 and 2.
-In order to know what a person fears, one has to use it's first power to literally enter someone else's mind; the person using the Shadow of Fear also has some serious reality warping abilities in this state.
-Once a person has delved into victim's mind long enough to know what they fear, a person can then later use that knowledge to bring their fears to life in the real world.
+- The Shadow of Fear from Xiaolin Showdown uses a combination of Perception and Inducement.
+In order to know what a person fears, one has to first use its power to literally enter someone else's mind; the person using the Shadow of Fear also has some serious reality warping abilities in this state.
+Once a person has delved into a victim's mind long enough to know what they fear, they can then use that knowledge to bring the victim's fear to life in the real world.

-- The Gremloblin from the Gravity Falls episode "Boss Mabel" is a Type 2 example; anyone who looks into its eyes will be confronted by a vision of their worst fear.
-Unfortunately for the Gremloblin, Dipper manages to use a mirror to subject it to its own fear-gaze.
+- The Gremloblin from the Gravity Falls episode "Boss Mabel" is a Fear Inducer; anyone who looks into its eyes will be confronted by a vision of their worst fear.
+Unfortunately for the Gremloblin, Dipper manages to use a mirror to subject it to its own fear-gaze note .

 - The Bloodwolf from The Adventures of Puss in Boots describes himself as the source of all fear, and inflicts visions of the heroes' deepest fears to feed on their terror and increase his power.